Multiple-barrier system

 Related FAQs

-The containers will undergo non-destructive examination using ultrasonic (high-frequency sound waves that can characterize thickness and internal structure) as well as surface testing to ensure there are no flaws in the weld or copper coating, confirming there are no leaks.
+Before being buried, the containers will undergo non-destructive examination using ultrasonic high-frequency sound waves that can characterize thickness and internal structure.
+They will also be tested to ensure there are no flaws in the weld or copper coating.

 Can radiation leak from the underground repository?

-There are strict requirements to ensure that radiation does not leak from the underground repository and that people and the environment are protected.
-The project cannot proceed without meeting these strict requirements.
+The deep geological repository for used nuclear fuel cannot proceed without meeting strict requirements in order to ensure that radiation does not leak from the repository and that people and the environment are protected.

-- The geosphere — the host rock for the repository.
+- the geosphere (the host rock for the repository)

-Each of these barriers provides a layer of protection so that if the performance of one degrades or is compromised, other barriers will still contain and isolate the used nuclear fuel.
+Each of these barriers will provide an independent layer of protection, so that if the performance of one degrades or is compromised, the other barriers will still contain and isolate the used nuclear fuel.

-The regulatory review of the repository will require a number of safety assessments which look at a wide range of scenarios to ensure people and the environment are protected.
-"Disruptive scenarios" are conducted to test a range of hypothetical circumstances such as the impact of container failure at 10,000 or 60,000 years, or the failure of the seals within the repository shafts.
+The regulatory reviewof the repository will require a number of safety assessments that will look at a wide range of scenarios.
+For example, “disruptive scenarios” will be conducted to test a range of hypothetical circumstances such as the impact of container failure after 10,000 or 60,000 years, or the failure of the seals within the repository shafts.
+The NWMO must demonstrate that even in these scenarios, people and the environment will be protected.

-The safety case for the project must demonstrate with confidence that it will meet or surpass the stringent requirements of the regulatory authorities.
+The safety case for the project must demonstrate with confidence that it will meet the stringent requirements of the regulatory authorities.

 Will heat buildup in the repository create faults in the surrounding rock?

-Specific requirements include a repository layout and container spacing that prevent temperatures from going above 100 degrees Celsius on the container surface.
-The containers of used nuclear fuel would reach their highest temperatures less than 100 years after being placed in the repository.
-Temperatures would then gradually decrease to levels near those existing before repository construction.
+The repository layout and container spacing will prevent temperatures from going above 100 degrees Celsius on the container surface.
+The containers of used nuclear fuel will reach their highest temperatures less than 100 years after being placed in the repository.
+Temperatures will then gradually decrease to levels near those existing before repository construction.

-The design of the repository would ensure that this heat does not lead to faulting or create release pathways for radiation through the surrounding rock.
-Monitoring will ensure that the facility is performing safely as designed.
+The design of the repository will ensure this heat does not lead to faulting or create release pathways for radiation through the surrounding rock.
+Monitoring will ensure the facility is performing safely as designed.

 Is there enough bentonite clay to meet the needs of the deep geological repository?

-Bentonite clay is one of the barriers within the deep geological repository that will isolate used fuel from people and the environment in the long term.
+Bentonite clay will be one of the barriers within the deep geological repository that contains and isolates the used nuclear fuel from people and the environment for the long term.
 It is a natural material that swells when exposed to water, making it an excellent sealing material.
 It is also very stable, as seen in natural formations formed millions to hundreds of millions of years ago.
+The disposal containers will be placed in bentonite clay as an additional seal, and bentonite clay will also be used to seal access tunnels, shafts and boreholes.

-Bentonite clay is available in many countries around the world.
-It is estimated that Canada's deep geological repository would consume one to two per cent of the annual capacity in North America.
-Worldwide, deep geological repositories that are planned or expected will only consume about five to six per cent of the global bentonite supply.
+Bentonite clay is formed from volcanic ash, and there are various suitable deposits around the world.
+Estimates for the worldwide production of bentonite clay have ranged from 15,000,000 to 21,000,000 tons per year in recent years.
+It is estimated that Canada’s deep geological repository will consume one to two per cent of the annual capacity in North America.
+Worldwide, deep geological repositories that are planned or expected will only consume about five to six per cent of the global bentonite clay supply.